-- (a) Refunds paid by SARS due to non-resident entities. - (b) Pension payments that have been received from outside the CMA after the demise of a resident beneficiary. - (c) Refunds in respect of orders, tour reservations, registration fees, erroneous payments and overpayments by non-residents. - (d) Any other refunds not exceeding a total value of R100 000 per calendar year due to non-residents involving related parties.
+- (a) Refunds paid by SARS are transferable. - (b) Pension payments that have been received from outside the CMA after the demise of a resident beneficiary. - (c) Refunds in respect of orders, tour reservations, registration fees, erroneous payments and overpayments by non-residents. - (d) Any other refunds not exceeding a total value of R100 000 per calendar year due to non-residents involving related parties.